 The doctoral program in sociology at Western Michigan University develops an advanced understanding of the significant features and processes of human society through a focus on both research and teaching.

-Susan Standish, the graduate advisor, is available to assist you with planning your academics, preparation for graduation and general questions or concerns about your program.
+Patrick Cundiff, the graduate adviser, is available to assist you with planning your academics, preparation for graduation and general questions or concerns about your program.

 This program prepares informed scholars and competent professionals for careers in: